Ollie Watkins: Early career

-2014–15: Loan to Weston-super-Mare

-On 8 December 2014, Watkins and Exeter City teammate Matt Jay joined Conference South club Weston-super-Mare on one-month loan deals.
-Through repeated extensions of the loan, Watkins would remain with the Seagulls until the end of the 2014–15 season.
-He featured regularly for the team, scoring 10 goals in 25 appearances before returning to St James Park at the end of the season.
+On 8 December 2014, Watkins joined Conference South club Weston-super-Mare on a one-month loan.
+Through repeated extensions of the loan, Watkins would remain with the club until the end of the 2014–15 season.
+He featured regularly for the team, scoring 10 goals in 25 appearances before returning to Exeter at the end of the season.

-2015–17: Breakthrough
+2015–2017: First-team breakthrough

 After failing to be named in a first-team squad during the opening two months of the 2015–16 season, Watkins broke onto the substitutes' bench in October 2015 and made his first appearance of the season late in the month.
 He made his first start for Exeter City in a 2–1 Devon derby victory over Plymouth Argyle on 6 December and scored his first goal of the season with the Grecians' second in a 2–0 FA Cup second round victory over Port Vale in the following match.

-By March 2016, Watkins had broken into the starting lineup.
-He had a fantastic month in March, scoring four goals in six appearances to win the Football League Young Player of the Month and PFA Fans' Player of the Month awards.
+During March 2016, Watkins had broken into the starting line-up.
+That same month, he scored four goals in six appearances to win the Football League Young Player of the Month and PFA Fans' Player of the Month awards.
 His goalscoring run extended into mid-April and finished with 8 goals in 10 appearances.
-Two of the goals came in the return Devon derby with Plymouth Argyle, in which his late brace sealed a 2–1 comeback victory and the second goal was subsequently voted as the club's Goal of the Season.
+Two of these goals came in the return Devon derby with Plymouth Argyle, in which his late brace sealed a 2–1 comeback victory and the second goal was subsequently voted as the club's Goal of the Season.
 Watkins finished the 2015–16 season with 10 goals in 22 appearances.

 Watkins' performances in the final two months of the 2015–16 season saw him enter 2016–17 as an established member of the first-team squad.
-He had an eventful season, making 52 appearances, scoring six goals and contributing 13 assists, though the campaign ended on a sour note with the Grecians' 2–1 defeat to Blackpool in the 2017 League Two play-off final at Wembley Stadium.
+He had an eventful season, making 52 appearances, scoring 16 goals, and contributing 13 assists, though the campaign ended with Exeter losing 2–1 to Blackpool in the 2017 League Two play-off final at Wembley Stadium.
 Watkins scored the first hat-trick of his career in a 4–1 win over Newport County on 31 December 2016 and his two goals and five assists in January 2017 saw him win the League Two Player of the Month award.
-On 9 April he was award the EFL Young Player of the Year award for his performances during the season.
+On 9 April, he was awarded the EFL Young Player of the Year award for his performances during the season.